Instance-Conditioned GAN: Experimental evaluation

 \subsection{Unlabeled setting}

 \intextsep{0pt}

 \textbf{\ImNet.} We start by comparing \ours against previous work in Table~\ref{table:unsup_in}.
 Note that unconditional BigGAN baseline is trained by setting all labels in the training set to zero, following~\cite{pmlr-v97-lucic19a,noroozi2020self}. \ours surpasses all previous approaches at both $64\!\times\!64$ and $128\!\times\!128$ resolutions in both FID and IS scores.
 At $256\!\times\!256$ resolution, \ours outperforms the concurrent unconditional diffusion-based model of \cite{dhariwal21arxiv}; the only other result we are aware of in this setting.
+Additional results in terms of precision and recall can be found in Table \ref{table:pr_table} in the supplementary material.

-As shown in Figure~\ref{subfig:teaser_unsup}, \ours generates high quality images preserving most of the appearance of the instance.
+As shown in Figure~\ref{subfig:teaser_unsup}, \ours generates high quality images preserving most of the appearance of the conditioning instance.
 Note that generated images are not mere training memorizations; as shown in the supplementary material, generated images differ substantially from the nearest training samples.